apache/activemq-artemis/docs/user-manual/en/address-model.md

 address.
 This is explained [here](paging.md#user-content-configuration-1).

-`redistribution-delay` defines how long to wait when the last consumer is closed on a queue before redistributing any messages. see [here](#clusters).
+`redistribution-delay` defines how long to wait when the last consumer is closed on a queue before redistributing any messages.
+See [here](#clusters).

 `send-to-dla-on-no-route`.
 If a message is sent to an address, but the